Analysis | Years of the White House obscuring health information add instability at a tricky moment

 Once in office, this uncertainty continued.
 Trump's first physical, conducted by then-White House physician Ronny L. Jackson, determined that Trump was just tall enough and just light enough not to be categorized as obese.

-“He has incredible genes, I just assume,” Jackson said at a news briefing, echoing Trump’s own descriptions of his own vitality.
+“He has incredible genes, I just assume,” Jackson said at a news briefing, echoing Trump’s own descriptions of his vitality.
 “Based on his cardiac assessment, hands down, there is no question he is in the excellent range,” the doctor said at another point — though he doubled the president’s cholesterol medication.

 Most curious was Trump’s unexpected trip to Walter Reed National Military Medical Center in Bethesda, Md., last November.
 Then-press secretary Stephanie Grisham waved the unannounced trip off as Trump “taking advantage of a free weekend” to get the first part of his annual physical out of the way.